alttch/eva3/doc/notifiers.rst

 Commands
 ~~~~~~~~

-You may send commands as to EVA ICS controller (Gateway->Send command) as for
+You may send commands as to EVA ICS controller (Gateway->Send command) as to
 the individual devices.

 * All commands must be sent in `JSON RPC 2.0 <https://www.jsonrpc.org>`_